 This morning, I made an amazing pumpkin loaf cake with light spelt flour, fresh pumpkin purée, cashew cream and walnuts.
 It’s wholesome, moist and spiced with cinnamon, cloves and nutmeg.
 The entire house smells wonderful!
 It’s also naturally sweetened with pure apple sauce and high-quality granulated sugar cane.
 Suitable for vegans and non-vegans, it tastes great as is or with crème fraîche.
 Enjoy!

 - 2 cups light spelt flour (farine d’épautre claire)

 - 1 cup (100 grams) walnuts, coarsely chopped

 - 1 cup pure pumpkin purée, canned or homemade*

-- 4 to 8 tbsps granulated raw sugar cane (N.B: This loaf is intentionally not sweet.
+- 8 tbsps granulated raw Mascobado sugar cane (Note: This loaf is intentionally not sweet.
 If you prefer sweeter, then add more sugar).

 - ¾ cup cashew cream

 - ¼ cup grape seed oil -or- canola oil -or- light vegetable oil

 - 4 tbsps pure apple sauce (no sugar added)

 I normally use a pack of pre-diced pumpkin flesh available in the refrigerator section in supermarkets.
 Sometimes I’ll buy a small pumpkin and carve out the flesh myself.